Back to overview

 Relevance not only drives conversions, but also fosters customer loyalty

-Personalization doesn’t just have an impact at the moment of purchase.
-It’s a key tool for bringing customers back to the store—for example, through relevant recommendations, personalized emails, or content that builds on their past interests.
-Especially as discovery shifts in part to external interfaces, this direct relationship with the customer becomes even more valuable.
-Those who nurture it have an advantage that no external agent can replicate.
+Personalization doesn't just have an impact at the moment of purchase.
+It is a key tool for re-engaging customers with relevant recommendations, personalized emails, or content that builds on their past interests, and for encouraging them to return.

 The Challenges of Agentic Commerce